 Once you have a list of hazards, the next step is to estimate the risk associated with each one.
 Risk is a combination of two factors: the severity of the potential harm and the probability that the harm will occur.
 You’ll need to define scales for both.
 For instance, severity might range from “negligible” (minor inconvenience) to “catastrophic” (death).
 Probability could range from “improbable” to “frequent.”
 By analyzing these two components together, you can determine the overall risk level for each hazardous situation.
 This step transforms your list of potential problems into a prioritized map, showing you which risks demand the most immediate attention.

-How to Evaluate Risk and Decide on Acceptability
+Is the Risk Acceptable?
+How to Evaluate and Decide

 With your risks estimated, it’s time to evaluate them.
 This is where you compare each risk against the acceptance criteria you established in your risk management plan.
 Your criteria act as a benchmark for decision-making.
 For each risk, you’ll ask: Is this level of risk acceptable, or does it need to be reduced?
 If a risk falls into your “unacceptable” category, you must implement risk control measures to mitigate it.
 This evaluation is not a subjective judgment call; it’s a formal process guided by the policies you’ve already set, ensuring consistent and defensible decisions about your device’s safety.